Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/rtl/single_cycle/README.md

 1. Set up a connection to Vbuddy.
 2. `cd` into the single_cycle directory
 3. Open the directory in VSCode - this is to edit the code so that correct instructions are run.
-4. In the instruction memory (located in the control folder) edit line 13 to the following:
+4. In `instruction_memory.sv` (located in the control folder) edit line 13 to the following:
 ```verilog
     $readmemh("f1.mem", instr_array);
 ```

-5. In the data memory (located in the data folder) comment out line 14 (we do not need to read anything into data memory for the F1 program):
+5. In `data_memory.sv` (located in the data folder) comment out line 14 (we do not need to read anything into data memory for the F1 program):
 ```verilog
     //$readmemh("gaussian.mem", data_array, 17'h10000);
 ```